zequnyu/Diamond-Hunter/README.md

 ![diamond](diamond.png)

 This is a 2D-RPG diamond hunter game.
-The users control our hero to collect all 15 diamonds to win.
+The user controls our hero to collect all 15 diamonds to win.
 To achieve the goal, the player need to find item axe and boat as well.
 Besides, a map viewer is provided to overview the whole map and items position can be set up by user themselves.
 (The code is only tested on Java 1.8)

 ## Usage